nickovchinnikov/tts-framework/docs/review.md

 ### Variation Information Modeling
 Text-to-speech (TTS) is a typical one-to-many mapping problem where there could be multiple varying speech outputs (e.g., different pitch, duration, speaker, prosody, emotion, etc.) for a given text input.
 It is critical to model these variation information in speech to improve the expressiveness and fidelity of synthesized speech.
 While previous works have tried different methods to model the information, they focus on a specific aspect and cannot model in a comprehensive and systematic way.
 In this paper, considering that different variation information can be complementary to each other, the authors propose a unified way to model them in the proposed variance adaptor (as shown in Figure 1c).

 ### Categorization of Variation Information
 Observing that some variation information can be obtained implicitly (e.g., pitch can be extracted by some tools) or explicitly (e.g., utterance-level prosody can only be learned by the model), the authors categorize all the information they model as follows:
 1. **Explicit Modeling**: Language ID, Speaker ID, Pitch, Duration
 2. **Implicit Modeling**: Utterance-level prosody, Phoneme-level prosody For speaker and language ID, lookup embeddings are used in training and inference.
 For pitch and duration, the values are extracted from paired text-speech data in training, and two predictors are used to predict the values in inference.
 For utterance-level and phoneme-level prosody, two reference encoders are used to extract the values in training , and two separate predictors are used to predict the values in inference.
 The two reference encoders are both made up of convolution and RNN layers.
 Utterance-level prosody vector is obtained by the last RNN hidden and a style token layer.
 Phoneme-level prosody vectors are obtained by using the outputs of the phoneme encoder (phoneme-level) as a query to attend to the outputs of the mel-spectrogram reference encoder (frame-level).
-Different from , the authors do not use VAE but directly use the latent representation as the phoneme-level vector for training stability .
+Different from, the authors do not use VAE but directly use the latent representation as the phoneme-level vector for training stability .
 The utterance-level prosody predictor contains a GRU layer followed by a bottleneck module to predict the prosody vector.
 The phoneme-level prosody predictor takes both the outputs of the text encoder and the utterance-level prosody vector as input.
 With the help of the utterance-level prosody vector, the authors do not need an autoregressive prosody predictor as in for faster inference.
 By unifying explicit and implicit information in different granularities (language-level, speaker-level, utterance-level, phoneme-level) in the variance adaptor, the authors aim to achieve better expressiveness in prosody and controllability in pitch and duration.

 ### Key Contributions
 - **Non-Autoregressive Architecture**: DelightfulTTS employs a non-autoregressive architecture, enabling faster inference compared to autoregressive models while maintaining high speech quality.
 - **Explicit Prosody Modeling**: The system explicitly models pitch and energy contours, in addition to duration, to capture the prosodic variations in speech, leading to more natural and expressive synthesized speech.